 Please consider the following guidelines before submitting a proposal:

 - Artists may submit existing work or a proposal for site-specific work.

 - There are no buildings, walls, or electrical outlets in the Preserve.
 All work must be installed in the natural environment.

 - Multiple entries are welcome and encouraged.

-- You may identify a location for your work if you choose.
+- You may identify a location for your work if you chose.
 The final siting of the work is at the discretion of the juror.
 View a map of Beals Preserve.